2nil-web/svg-spinners/README.md

 ## Usage

-THrough the index.html page you can change the fill color of the spinners !
+Through the index.html page you can change the fill color of the spinners !

 And eventually the color of the body background ...